Oldham Athletic AFC

 Details of all changes regarding ticketing will be regularly made available via the SportsDirect.com Park Ticket Office on 0161 785 5150, the club’s official website and via the online ticketing system.
 All ticket sales are subject to terms and conditions in conjunction with the Stadium Regulations.
 Accessibility to matches is priority and The Club strives to make purchasing a ticket as quick and easy as possible.
 Supporters can purchase tickets via the following options:

-• At the Oldham Athletic Ticket Office: open Monday to Friday 9am-5pm, Saturday (match day) from 9am until kick off and Saturday (non-match day) 9 am-12noon
+- At the Oldham Athletic Ticket Office: open Monday to Friday 9am-5pm, Saturday (match day) from 9am until kick off and Saturday (non-match day) closed.
+When there is an evening game during the week, the ticket office will open at 9am until kick off and then will be open 10-5 the following day.

 All major credit/debit cards are accepted with some exceptions.
 Credit card payments will incur a 3% transaction charge and all transactions may be subject to a booking fee.